 Gunhild Aaberg is a Danish internationally renowned artist & ceramist.
 She graduated in 1964 from Copenhagen School of Arts and Crafts.
 The same year Gunhild Aaberg - together with Jane Reumert and Beate Andersen - established their own gallery and studio – Strandstræde Keramik - in the heart of Copenhagen.
+She has now taken over both the gallery and the studio.
 In the 70'es she worked as freelance designer for the Royal Porcelain Factory and as a designer for Dansk Designs Ltd. Numerous of times she has been affiliated censor at the Copenhagen School of Decorative Art and Kolding School of Design as well as guest teacher at the Danish Design School and at the Jutland Art Academy.
 Gunhild is member of Keramiske Veje and L’Académie Internationale de la Céramique.
-In 1999 Gunhild Aaberg was awarded the prestigious life long Honorary grant by the Danish Ministry of Culture.
+In 1999 Gunhild Aaberg was awarded the prestigious life long Honorary grant by the the Danish Arts Foundation.

 World Ceramic Center, Icheon, Korea • National Museum, Stockholm, Sweden • The Royal House of Norway • Palmer Museum of Art, Pennsylvania, USA • Staatliche Gallery Moritzburg, Halle, Germany • National Art Gallery, Tirana, Albania • Ny Carlsberg Fondet, København, Denmark • Accademia di Danimarca, Roma, Italy • Statens Kunstfond, København, Denmark • Designmuseum Danmark, København, Denmark • Röhska Konstslöjdmuseum, Göteborg, Sweden • Nordenfjeldske Kunstindustrimuseum, Trondheim, Norway • Hässelby Slott, Stockholm, Sweeden • Sammlung Dr. Hans Thiemann, Hamburg, Germany • Kunstmuseet Trapholt, Kolding, Denmark • Museum für Kunst und Gewerbe, Hamburg, Germany • Grimmerhus Keramikmuseum, Middelfart, Denmark • Ellen og Knud Dahlhof Larsens Fond, Denmark • Ministry of Culture, København, Denmark • The Danish Cultural Institut, København, Denmark • Hälsingborg Stadsmuseum, Hälsingborg, Sweden